 Just a hint of Sent from near Scuol.

 A hamlet, down by the river; this must be Pradella.

 Confusing swoops of transmission lines.
 Don't get snared!

 I no longer quite understand how I got this shot.
 But anyway it's a cool result.
 This is Ramosch and vicinity.

 A clearer Ramosch view.
-Note how the hill terraces in the reflected landscape have trees at their boundaries, which I don't remember seeing elsewhere.
+Note how the hill terraces to the right have trees at their boundaries, which I don't remember seeing elsewhere.